Monotone Missing Data: A Blessing and a Curse

 \begin{thmrep} Let $\sG$ be an m-DAG with a maximal colluder $(\+ C^{(1)}, R_Y)$.
 If $\min R_{\+ C} \geq R_Y$ then $\left. p(R_Y \cond \pa[\sG](R_Y))\right|_{\min R_{\+ C} = 0}$, i.e., $p(R_Y \cond \pa[\sG](R_Y))$ under the value assignment $\min R_{\+ C} = 0$, is identifiable, and

 \end{thmrep} \begin{proof} The claim follows directly from Definition~\ref{def:monotone}, as the missingness mechanism is locally monotone with respect to each pair $(R_C, R_Y)$, $C^{(1)} \in \+ C^{(1)}$. \end{proof} Theorem~\ref{thm:colluders_zero} essentially states that we can always identify the conditional distribution of $R_Y$ for those value assignments of the relevant response indicators where the monotonicity is violated.
 Thus it remains to consider value assignments that do not violate monotonicity, i.e., the case with $R_{\+ C} = 1$.
-We note that the notation $\min R_{\+ C} = 0$ simply means that at least one response indicator in $R_{\+ C}$ has the value assignment $0$.

 When $R_Y$ has parents that include partially observed variables whose response indicators are not parents of $R_Y$, we can identify the conditional distribution of $R_Y$ if $R_Y$ is conditionally independent of the respective response indicators of the partially observed variables that are parents of $R_Y$. \begin{thmrep} Let $\sG$ be an m-DAG with a maximal colluder $(\+ C^{(1)}, R_Y)$.
 If $\min R_{\+ C} \geq R_Y$ and